hmcts/ops-runbooks/MailRelay/Deploying&TroubleshootingMailrelay.md

 Subject: test
 test test test
 ```
-* Note - unauthenticated relay should be tuned off and you should receive a 550 unauthenticated relay response
+* Note - unauthenticated relay should be turned off and you should receive a 550 unauthenticated relay response
 ### Test TLS connection using SWAKS
 ```bash
     kubectl run my-shell -it --rm --restart=Never -n admin --image=ubuntu --command -- bash